Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 userId

-The customer's user ID, which must match the userToken (user ID) that is sent to Conversations during the review submission process.
+The consumer's user ID, which must match the userToken (user ID) that is sent to Ratings & Reviews during the review submission process.

-This parameter is required if you are using site authentication.
-It can be omitted if an ID is not created, such as in the case of guest purchasers.
+This parameter is required if you're using site authentication.
+It can be omitted if an ID is not created, for example, in the case of guest purchasers.

-Note: If you are using Conversations PRR, ensure your review request configuration worksheet reflects this parameter value accurately.
+Note: If you're using Ratings & Reviews legacy (PRR), ensure your review request configuration worksheet reflects this parameter value accurately.

 7448dc2